EUGENE STONE SOCCER STADIUM

 During the 2012 season, the Stone Soccer Stadium playing surface was named Seagraves Field after former Paladin soccer standout Graham Seagraves '00 and his wife, Jarrell '00, made a generous donation to help Furman begin its fundraising efforts for a new field house.

-In the spring of 2014, Furman broke ground on the 5,300-square foot Spinx Field House that will include home and visiting team locker rooms, expanded public restrooms, a permanent concession area, referees’ room, and storage space.
-The second floor will serve as an open-air plaza for watching games.
-The facility is named for supporters Stewart and Martha Spinx, who helped make the field house a reality through their donations to the program.
+In the fall of 2015, Furman completed construction of the 5,300-square foot Spinks Field House that includes home and visiting team locker rooms, expanded public restrooms, a permanent concession area, referees’ room, and storage space.
+The second floor features offices for both the men's and women's coaching staffs as well as an area to entertain guests and recruits.
+The facility is named for supporters Stewart and Martha Spinks, who helped make the field house a reality through their donations to the program.

-Furman’s men’s soccer program has won 19 Southern Conference championships and made eight NCAA Tournament appearances, including a trip to the “Elite 8” in 1999 following first and second round wins over North Carolina and Wake Forest, respectively.
+Furman’s men’s soccer program has won 19 Southern Conference championships and made nine NCAA Tournament appearances, including a trip to the “Elite 8” in 1999 following first and second round wins over North Carolina and Wake Forest, respectively.
 Furman finished that season 21-2-1 and ranked third in the final Soccer America poll.
 In 2002, the Paladins posted a 19-3-1 mark, including a pair of NCAA Tournament wins, and in 2007 Furman posted a 19-4 mark and advanced into the NCAA Tournament second round before losing, 1-0, to eventual champion Wake Forest.
-All told the Paladins have compiled a 113-36-8 record in Stone Stadium (.745).

-Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Seattle Sounders FC (MLS) and three-time FIFA World Cup participant with the United State Men's National Team; former U.S. National Team and current Houston Dynamo (MLS) midfielder Ricardo Clark; San Jose Earthquakes (MLS) winger Shea Salinas and FC Dallas (MLS) centerback Walker Zimmerman.
+Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Seattle Sounders FC (MLS) and three-time FIFA World Cup participant with the United State Men's National Team; former U.S. National Team and current Houston Dynamo (MLS) midfielder Ricardo Clark; San Jose Earthquakes (MLS) winger Shea Salinas, FC Dallas (MLS) centerback Walker Zimmerman and Sporting Kansas City (MLS) goalkeeper Alec Kann.

 Furman women’s soccer, meanwhile, has enjoyed similar success since the program’s start in 1994.
-Over its 18 seasons of play, the aladins have captured seven conference regular season titles, made six NCAA Tournament appearances, and posted a 111-45-9 home match record in Stone Stadium (.700).
-In 2013, head coach Andrew Burr's squad fashoned a perfect 9-0 mark at Stone Stadium en route to claiming the SoCon regular season title, SoCon Tournament crown and a berth in the NCAA Tournament.
+Over its 2 seasons of play, the Paladins have captured seven conference regular season titles and made seven NCAA Tournament appearances.